-This is a course designed for high performance level athletes who are interested in augmenting their training regime through a sport specific training program.
-The course will involve the students demonstrating competence in the following training programs: plyometrics, sport specific weight training, jump program, agility and core training, aerobic and anaerobic training, skill development, self-reflection and analysis.
+This is a course designed for high performance level athletes who are interested in augmenting their training regime through a sport-specific training program.
+The course will involve the students demonstrating competence in the following training programs: plyometrics, sport-specific weight training, jump program, agility and core training, aerobic and anaerobic training, skill development, self-reflection and analysis.
 Students will demonstrate a variety of competencies in the areas of sports psychology, nutrition, and mental toughness.
 Students considering this course must be highly self-motivated, interested in training and prepared to work to their maximum potential in each class.

-Preference will be given to students who participate on school teams.
-Grade 10 students cannot substitute YHRA 10A for grade 10 PHED.
+There are limited spots available in this course.
+Preference will be given to those who participate on school teams.